winechit-nfq/cv_review_system/README.md

 ## 🙏 Acknowledgments

-- Built with CrewAI and Gemini API
+- Built with CrewAI and OpenAI API
 - Frontend uses modern web technologies
 - Special thanks to all contributors